 6. Apps

 Apps are another common channel for personalized content.
 There’s a reason so many of them ask you to make an account in order to use it.
-In contrast to a mass of anonymous users, apps that can identify unique users can design more personalized experiences for their customers.
+In contrast to a mass of anonymous users, apps that can identify unique users can design more personalized experiences for customers.

 Wellness apps can use personalized data to help customers, surfacing valuable insights with at-a-glance simplicity.